numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 Removal of deprecated functionality:

-- shall be done after at least 2 releases (assuming the current 6-monthly release cycle; if that changes, there shall be at least 1 year between deprecation and removal).
+- shall be done after at least 2 releases assuming the current 6-monthly release cycle; if that changes, there shall be at least 1 year between deprecation and removal.
 - shall be listed in the release notes of the release where the removal happened.
-- can be done in any minor (but not bugfix) release.
+- can be done in any minor, but not bugfix, release.

 For backwards incompatible changes that aren't "deprecate and remove" but for which code will start behaving differently, a ``FutureWarning`` should be